hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_colorful_fractal_pattern_wit_47ddf7d7-ccd2-4cb5-95d4-c46ff2b7f218-0_0.content.md

 ## Contact Us

 If you have any questions or feedback about our website or our fractal wallpaper background, we'd love to hear from you!
-You can reach us at [email protected] or follow us on [Twitter](#) for updates and news.
+You can reach us at me@pavolhejny.com or follow us on [Twitter](#) for updates and news.
 Thanks for visiting!

 ---